Luigi’s D’Italia Kitchen Nightmares Update – Still Open in 2023?

 Because of that debt, the restaurant can only stay open for one more month if things don’t drastically change for the better, and soon.

-That’s a lot of debt to get out from under, so Gordon Ramsay definitely has his work cut out for him in the Luigi’s Kitchen Nightmares episode.
+That’s a lot of debt to get out from under, so Gordon Ramsay definitely has his work cut out for him in his visit to Luigi’s.

 Tony the Luigi's D'Italia owner